nhsconnect/Events-Management/pages/messages/messages/encounter_1.md

 DocumentReference resource(s) **SHOULD** be included in the event message by publishers.
 The DocumentReference MUST point to an endpoint where the subscriber can retrieve information specifically about the encounter contained within the event.
 Document references may point to data at different levels of granularity, they may point at an encounter as a whole or may point at specific data such as vaccinations or allergies.

 Included DocumentReference pointers will conform to the [National Record Locator (NRL)](https://developer.nhs.uk/apis/nrl/) pointer model using the same classes and types.
 If a subscriber does not act upon an encounter event immediately after it is received then they **SHOULD** retrieve the latest pointers from NRL rather than using the pointers included in the event message to make sure the subscriber has all the latest available information for the patient.
 Retrieval of the supporting information using the information in the DocumentReference pointer will use the same mechanisms as required for the [NRL retrieval](https://developer.nhs.uk/apis/nrl/retrieval_overview.html)

+Document references might include references to information such as allergies, medications, care plans, etc.

 The DocumentReference resource(s) included in the event message SHALL conform to the requirements in the [National Record Locator (NRL)](https://developer.nhs.uk/apis/nrl/) specification and the additional population guidance as per the table below: